 However, there also may be some habits you have to drop.
-Time consuming things that wastes time from your goal achievement is a no brainer – these “fun” habits can be determinantal to success.
-Sometimes sacrificing much of the “fun” that we have in life has to be done for a short term in order to take a goal to a certain level of accomplishment.
-Success is usually driven by two habits: One we start and one we drop.
+Time-consuming things that impede your chances of achieving a goal is a no-brainer; these “fun” habits can be detrimental to success.
+Sometimes sacrificing much of the “fun” that we have in life has to be done for the short term in order to take a goal to a certain level of accomplishment.
+Success usually is driven by two habits: One we start and one we drop.
 Check out Drinking Alcohol and Advanced Physical Training as we discuss certain habits.

-There are hopefully many in your life who will support you on this journey, however, there will be people who do not share your goals, dreams, or ability and will doubt you from the beginning.
+There are hopefully many in your life who will support you on this journey.
+However, there will be people who do not share your goals, dreams or ability and will doubt you from the beginning.
 Proving these people wrong has been a source of undying inspiration for many who have succeeded.

-Just because one pathway did not work, does not mean that another path will not get you to the same destination.
-However, a never quit attitude, motivation, discipline, and acquiring the skillset to reach your goal will get you there.
+Just because one pathway did not work does not mean that another path will not get you to the same destination.
+However, a never-quit attitude, motivation, discipline and acquiring the skill set to reach your goal will get you there.
 If there is not a path, make your own.
-In the end, “It is hard to beat a person who never gives up.” ~ Babe Ruth
+In the end, “it is hard to beat a person who never gives up.” -- Babe Ruth

-Failing is Learning - Often “Never Giving Up” on your dream is a journey that requires several obstacles to climb, decisions on which fork in the road to take, and even closing a chapter of the journey to begin another new direction.
+Failing is learning: Never giving up on your dream often requires you to climb several obstacles, decide which fork in the road to take and even close a chapter of the journey to begin a new direction.
 These little failures or challenges are learning experiences that will make you stronger and a better thinker when the next obstacle arises.
-As Henry Ford said, “Failure is simply opportunity to begin again, this time more intelligently.”
+As Henry Ford said, “Failure is simply the opportunity to begin again, this time more intelligently.”

 Never giving up has everything to do with failure.
-We are human and will fail and successes will be thrown in there if we keep moving forward.
-“Never let success go to your head and never let failure go to your heart.”
+We are human and will fail, and successes will be thrown in there if we keep moving forward.
+“Never let success go to your head, and never let failure go to your heart.”
 Anonymous